fgeller/clj-meetup-akl-2014-08/README.md

 # meetup-users

-Basic sample appliation using Liberator and Datomic.
+Basic sample application using Liberator and Datomic.